hartleylabnyu/value_of_choice/README.md

 4. After model-fitting has been conducted, the R markdown file e2_3_voc_RL.Rmd can be run, which reproduces the reinforcement-learning modeling results reported in the manuscript.

+5. Finally, in the supplement, we report analyses on both the full set of participants (as was preregistered) and also on a filtered dataset, in which participants who made more than 300 of the same first-stage choices were excluded.
+The repository contains versions of the regression and RL analysis markdown files that applies this exclusion.

 #### Demographics
 Detailed demographic data is not included in the repository to protect participant confidentiality.